Reviews You Can Rely On

 The Secura Stainless Steel looks like your standard stainless steel press.
 Placing it side by side with some of the other models we tested, it's hard to tell the difference.
 Yet this press proved itself across a number of our challenges.
 For one, it scored among the highest in our taste and filtration tests.
 It also has one of the most insulated carafes and kept our coffee warm the longest.
 And the 34-ounce press, which was our test model, comes in a number of colors to match your kitchen palette and taste.

-We are not keen on the lower quality material apparent in the construction of the Secura.
 At one point during testing, the lid fell off the counter, and the filter basket bent askew.
-However, it was easy to bend back, and the stainless steel is durable enough to take some abuse.
-It also lacks a certain style and flair exhibited by some of its competitors, but if simplicity is your décor taste, this press can be a nice addition to your collection.
-We recommend the Secura to anyone in the market for a simple, affordable press that will brew a clean and delicious cup of coffee time after time.
-As a bonus, this press is available in multiple sizes, so you can brew for just yourself or the whole cabin.
-If you want something that brews an impressive cup but can still hold its own at brunch amid high-style tableware, the affordable Double Wall press by Poliviar comes in several attractive matte or mottled colors and features an eye-catching wooden handle.
+Fortunately, it was easy to bend back, and the stainless steel is durable enough to take some abuse.
+It also lacks a certain style and flair exhibited by some other contenders, but if you find simplicity appealing, this press can be a nice addition to your collection.
+If you want something that brews an impressive cup but can still hold its own at brunch amid high-style tableware, the affordable Poliviar Double Wall comes in several attractive matte or mottled colors and features an eye-catching wooden handle.
+Overall, we recommend the Secura to anyone in the market for a simple, affordable press that will brew a clean and delicious cup of coffee time after time.
+As a bonus, this press comes in multiple sizes, so you can brew for just yourself or the whole cabin.

 french press - the secura press scored highly across all of our testing metrics.